Isaac Eicher’s

 Travel to Lake Pátzcuaro

 All students are responsible for their own airfare and getting to Morelia, the capital of Michoacán.
-We will have two shuttles on arrival day to pick you up and get you to the lodge, which is about an hour and a half drive.
-Sometimes there are flights from Dallas to Morelia, but on some trips it worked out to go through Mexico City and then a short flight over to Morelia.
+We will have shuttles on arrival day to pick you up and get you to the lodge, which is about an hour and a half drive.
+The most common flight itinerary is from Dallas to Morelia, but on some trips it worked out to go through Mexico City and then a short flight over to Morelia.
 On one trip my wife came in after me and took a three our bus-ride from Mexico City to Morelia.

 More Photos